cubomx/consul-learn/facts.md

 - If you get info about a cluster without using a token, the 2 reasons are:
     - Token already set using the `CONSUL_HTTP_TOKEN` env variable
     - Anonymous token permits this
+- To see if a intention is configured from a service to another:
+    - `consul intention check <Service1> <Service2>`
+    - `consul intention match -source <SourceAp>` (all intention to others)
+- Upstream services are those in which a service/app depends on

 ## Scripting
 This is a prepared query, so to access the service by the next configuration: